Frequently Asked Questions (FAQs)

 What are my rights at work?

-Get a summary of employment standards for youth across Canada, including minimum ages to work, on Human Resources and Skills Development Canada’s Employment Standards Legislation in Canada Web page.
+Get a summary of employment standards for youth across Canada, including minimum ages to work, on Employment and Social Development Canada’s Employment Standards Legislation in Canada Web page.

 Am I old enough to work?